Thrifty Gardening: How to Divide Succulents

 The rosette of many “hens” will send a large number of “chicks” which is what gives them the name “Hens and Chicks.”
 You can see in this large Sempervivium that the chicks are forming underneath the plant.

-Some of the larger ones have grown roots already, making them perfect for transplanting into a pot of soil right away.
+Some of the larger ones have grown roots already, making them perfect for transplanting into a pot of cactus and succulent soil mix right away.

 Remove these runners by cutting the stem as close to the base as you can.
 Cut the stem of the offshoot to be about an inch or two long and leave the end cut to dry in a cool, shady place for a day or so.